Replying to an issue should automatically add the user to the watchers list

 When an user replies to an issue, he/she is definatelly interested in it, so I think that it is natural to add him/her to watchers list automatically, so he/she could obtain notification e-mails.

-#2 Updated by Felix Schäfer about 8 years ago
+#2 Updated by Felix Schäfer over 8 years ago

 Well, I wouldn't mind being made watcher by default, as is already the case for the forum, but I'm not sure that would fly for everyone.
 On the other hand, I'm not sure if it should be an option for every response or comment you give, because most of the time, you have a personal default for such things.
 What about making it a user preference, i.e. "I want to watch Issues and Forum Threads to which I respond" or something like that?

-#4 Updated by Robert Chady about 8 years ago
+#4 Updated by Robert Chady over 8 years ago

 FYI, I wrote a plugin called auto_watchers that almost does this for you.
 It currently adds people that the issue gets assigned to OR any person that modifies the issue as watchers.
 It is available on my github account at http://github.com/rchady.
 No promises on it, but for my use it has been working well.
 Personally, I feel that features like this one should be kept in a plugin rather than added to the core, just my $.02.

-#9 Updated by Adam Piotr Żochowski almost 8 years ago
+#9 Updated by Adam Piotr Żochowski about 8 years ago

 Allow this to be a triple setup